nkrkn/ts-string-literals/README.md

 # ts-string-literals

 String literals you can copy and paste.
+No need to type everything out.